 It was all a bit left-field for Marvel.
 Jonathan Hickman was building toward Secret Wars, which would destroy Marvel's Multiverse for a few months, and it just wasn't the right time to push an alt-reality book.
-As a result, Spider-Gwen's first ongoing was oddly truncated (a shame, after a stellar #4), and the post-Secret Wars, Radioactive Spider-Gwen is only now picking up in terms of quality.
+As a result, #SpiderGwen's first ongoing was oddly truncated (a shame, after a stellar #4), but the second series didn't take long to pick up!

 Still, there's something about Spider-Gwen that deeply resonates with fans.
 Jason Latour's skillful narrative, combined with a remarkable costume design and stunning art from the soon-to-retire Robbi Rodriguez, has given her a firm place in Spider-fans' hearts.